MishikaGoyal/PregaCare/README.md

 ### Clone the Repository

-cd frontend
+- cd frontend
-npm install
+- npm install
-npm run dev
+- npm run dev

-cd models
+- cd models
-install all the required libraries and modules using pip or pip3 **python diet.py** (it will connect with the api we used on another server ) **python model.py** (it will run the model on other server )
+- install all the modules prompted in the terminal while running these python files using pip or pip3
+- python diet.py
+- python pose.py